 1. Zero beating to my signal is ultra-important.
 The goal is to transmit on the same frequency that I am sending.
 If you have a "spot" button on your radio, it's easy.
 Just push the button and compare my signal to the tone coming out of your radio.
 If you don't have a spot button, just send a few dits.
 Are your tone and my tone exactly the same?
 If not, you are off frequency from me.
 The result of being off frequency is that you may be outside, or nearly outside, the passband of my radio and I won't hear you very well.
 The strongest part of a received CW tone is at the center of the radio passband.
 The further your tone is away from center, the weaker it is.
 Bottom line: if you want to be heard on low power, you have to zero beat the NCS' signal.

 2. Our net is a "directed" net, which means you follow the instructions of Net Control and standard procedures are followed.
 It's important to follow these procedures in consideration of others.
 Everyone deserves an opportunity to check in and make some brief comments.
-Here's how it's supposed to go:
+Here's how it's supposed to go.
+(In this example assume that N4PLK is the NCS for the NAQCC West Virginia Net, or WVN.):

 Step 1: Net Control (NCS) calls "QRL?
 QRL?" to see if the frequency is in use.
 This is a good opportunity to zero beat NCS' signal.

-Step 2: Net Control calls "CQ CQ NAQCC NQN DE N4PLK N4PLK NCS QNI K".
+Step 2: Net Control calls "CQ CQ NAQCC WVN DE N4PLK N4PLK NCS QNI K".
 That means it's time for stations to send their callsigns for Net Control to copy.

 Step 3: LISTEN for other stations first.
 When you don't hear anyone else trying to check in, then send "DE <space> YOURCALLSIGN".
 The space is very important.
 It's a way to listen again to be sure that someone else is not trying to check in at the same time.
 If NCS hears several callsigns trying to check in simultaneously, (commonly called a "double"), he usually can't hear either station and has to ask "AGN PSE".
 This is especially troublesome with weak stations and bad conditions.